-Hudson was well-known for its shoot 'em-ups, for which it arranged tournaments called "carnivals" each year.
+Hudson was well-known for its shoot 'em ups, for which it arranged tournaments called "carnivals" each year.
 Albeit a strong supporter of Nintendo's Famicom, Hudson went on to develop the PC Engine together with NEC.
 In later years, the company has once more had strong bonds to Nintendo, developing a long series of titles in the Mario franchise.

 By 2005 54 percent of the company was owned by the Japanese games company Konami.
-In January 2011 Konami took a 100 percent stake and it closed the US publishing division Hudson Entertainment
+In January 2011 Konami took a 100 percent stake and it closed the US publishing division Hudson Entertainment in February 2011.

 Contributed by Игги Друге (44659) on Jul 10, 2006. [revised by : Lady T-Dawg (720) and Sciere (289990)].